Thank you for your interest in the U.S. Book Show, which runs May 24–26, 2022.

 Broadcast reporters, editors and producers from radio networks, radio stations, TV stations or broadcast news organizations.
 Podcast hosts and producers with at least three episodes.

-Freelance writers must certify they have been retained to cover the U.S. Book Show.
+Freelance writers must certify they have been retained to cover the U.S. Book Show, have covered it in the past or have clips of reviews and/or book publishing or bookselling articles.

 News Websites and Online Publications